 How to make perfect Bengali Luchi

 • Serve immediately

-Luchis & other Indian Flatbreads.
-Difference between Luchis & Pooris
+Luchi & other Indian flatbreads.
+Difference between Luchi & Poori

 There is a wide range of flatbreads in Indian cuisine as wheat is a staple in our diet.
-Among these, there are different types of deep-fried flatbreads, prominent ones being pooris and bhatureys.
-Pooris are unleavened & most often made with whole wheat flour and can be flavoured as well.
-Bhatureys, on the other hand, are leavened flatbreads made with maida and yoghurt, with a slightly tangy flavour.
+Among these, there are different types of deep-fried flatbreads, such as pooris, kachoris, and parathas.

+How to make perfect Bengali Luchi